akiradeveloper/sorock/doc/src/leadership.md

 Only a single leader can exist in the cluster at a time and all commands are directed to the leader.

-In lolraft, if the receiving Raft process isn't the leader, the command is redirected to the leader.
+In lol, if the receiving Raft process isn't the leader, the command is redirected to the leader.

 ## Adaptive leader failure detection